DoSomething/contentful-prototype/docs/development/data-and-performance/analytics.md

 | `view`             | viewed a page                                   | Puck      |
 | `waypoint reached` | reached a waypoint embedded on page             | Puck      |

-### List of Waypoint events being tracked in Phoenix
+### List of Waypoint events being tracked in Phoenix by Puck

 {% hint style="info" %}
 These events would be categorized under the `waypoint reached` event name.